dimanikulin/dimanikulin/incubator/WhereToPublish1.md

 For more information please go [to](https://help.hackernoon.com/how-do-i-get-published)

-####
-TODO to find a link how to publish for hashnode hashnode
+## hashnode
+[Hashnode](https://hashnode.com/) is a one-stop platform to start blogging as a developer.
+Start a blog.
+Share knowledge, attain creator independence, and grow your career.

-Editor - like a WordPad.
+It has content editor like a WordPad.

-it has nice feature, checking for syntax in Grammarly you can add cover - main picture you can add subtitle - dscription
+What I really liked in **hashnode** it has nice feature - checking for syntax in **Grammarly**

+For each story it provides a possibility to create
+- **Cover** - Main picture
+- **Subtitle** - Description

-it shows
+While editing it shows article stats:
-ARTICLE STATS
 Word count:

 869 words